 - If you want something super compact and portable and don’t need more than 24 lbs.

-Are you considering any of the other PowerBlock adjustable dumbbells besides the Elite and Sport?
+Are you considering any of the other PowerBlock adjustable dumbbells beside the Elite and Sport?
 If so, check out:

 - My PowerBlock dumbbells review for pros and cons of all PowerBlock models.

 - My detailed PowerBlock dumbbells comparison guide to compare features and specs on all models.